clarkst/HttpCacheMicroService/README.md

 * Scheduling refresh - asynchronous calls to update cache hourly.

 ### Future considerations / backlog items for discussion at review.
-* Better documentation via Alps or HAL
 * Unit tests as well as integration tests
 * Case sensitivity of search parameter
 * Include date of last refresh of data
-* Versioning of the API
+* Better documentation via Alps,HAL etc
 * Expand the rest api to include other data access patterns and cache refresh method
 * Hystrix caching and monitoring
 * Swagger for service documentation discovery